Bureau of Ocean Energy Management (BOEM), Interior.

 ○ If the bidder has not placed a bid, but calls BOEM before the end of the round and notifies BOEM that it is preparing a bid using the Alternate Bidding Procedure, and submits the Alternate Bidding Form by fax before the round ends, BOEM will likely accept the bid, though acceptance or rejection of the bid is within BOEM's sole discretion.

-○ If the bidder calls during the round, but does not submit the bid until after the round ends (but before the round is posted), BOEM may or may not accept the bid, in part based on how much time remains in the recess.
+○ If the bidder calls during the round, but does not submit the bid until after the round ends (but before the Start Printed Page 44155round is posted), BOEM may or may not accept the bid, in part based on how much time remains in the recess.
 Bidders are strongly encouraged to submit the Alternative Bidding Form before the round ends.

 ○ If the bidder calls during the recess following the round, but before the previous round's results have been posted, BOEM will likely reject its bid, even if it has otherwise complied with all of BOEM's Alternate Bidding Procedures.